republicainterativa/SC-To-Top/README.md

-# SC To Top 2.0
+# SC To Top 2.1

 ### A simple WordPress plugin to scroll pages to the top

 #### Just install and enjoy!

-#### Now you can also choose the background color, the icon color and the icon itself
+#### Now you can also:
+ 1. Set background color
+ 1. Set icon color
+ 1. Set the icon itself
+ 1. Set title attribute to the link

 This plugin uses [Fontello](http://fontello.com/)